Christmas Joy with Handmade Decor

-Today I am sharing lots of Christmas joy I created in our family room with a lot of wonderful items from JOANN.
+Today I am sharing lots of Christmas joy I created in our family room with a lot of wonderful items that I made from pinecones.

 Oh my gosh!
 I just finished decorating our family room and I feel so much Christmas joy!

-It is colorful and I love all of the handmade holiday projects I created with Joann.
+It is colorful and I love all of the handmade holiday projects I created.

 I am going to share with all of you how I created this room and I will also share the craft projects too.